-The unshowy, hilltop taverna Amfiliki has modest looks, dazzling instead with gasp-inducing coastal view and a menu of the highest calibre seafood and local delicacies.
-Everything from the stuffed peppers and marinated anchovies to the hummus and taramasalata are fresh, simple and flavourful.
+The unshowy taverna Marmita dazzles with a menu of the highest calibra seafood and local delicacies.
+Everything from the smoked aubergine and oven baked feta to the slow cooked calamari and spicy soutzoukakia are fresh, simple and flavourful.

-For a relaxed evening meal, Alexandros is an old-time taverna popular with tourists and locals, and with a resident guitar player whose performances fall on the correct side of schmaltz.
+For a relaxed evening meal, Agnantio is a traditional taverna popular with locals and tourists for its gasp-inducing bay views and fresh menu.
 For something more contemporary, Ergon is an organic deli that doubles as an in-demand modern taverna, serving meze such as pastrami pastries, Ioannina Gruyère with paprika, and smoked-tomato glazed pork ribs.

 Every hotel featured is visited personally by members of our team, given the Smith seal of approval, and then anonymously reviewed.
 As soon as our reviewers have returned from this water-fringed luxury hotel in Greece and unpacked their hortopitas and home-made liqueurs, a full account of their sun-blessed Greek island break will be with you.
 In the meantime, to whet your wanderlust, here's a quick peek inside Elivi Skiathos…